Asian shares hit one-year high on Wall Street rally, Ukraine vote

 The improved mood put pressure on the safe-haven yen, which fetched 101.97 yen to the dollar JPY= in early trade, near its lowest level in more than a week.

-The euro faced pressures of its own, holding near a three-month low of $1.3615 EUR=, with the European Parliament elections showing euro sceptics gaining ground, especially in France and Greece.
+The euro faced pressures of its own, holding near a three-month low of $1.3615 EUR=, not helped by a rise in votes for anti-establishment parties in the European Parliament elections, especially in France and Greece.

 In France, the far right National Front scored a stunning victory, forcing French Prime Minister Manuel Valls to call the breakthrough by the anti-immigration, anti-euro party "an earthquake" for France and Europe.